4 Introduction to Microbial Genomics

 • You can also find microbial signatures in petrous bones etc. it will just be a different range of organisms.
 Everything is worth getting screened!

 Overall, it is considered a good result if your target organism makes out around 0.1% of shotgun datasets, but in many cases it will be way less.
-However, depending on the organism, the amount of data you need to confidently classify it will be very different, mostly due to sequence conservation and genome size and complexity.
-While a bacterium is generally easier to detect, their large genome size and sequence conservation, makes them harder to verify.
+However, depending on the organism, the amount of data you need to confidently classify it will be very different, mostly due to sequence conservation, genome size and complexity.
+While a bacterium is generally easier to detect, their large genome size and sequence conservation, can make them harder to verify.
 On the other hand, viruses, having much smaller genomes, are harder to detect, especially at low sequencing depth, but generally easier to verify within a margin of uncertainty.

-Shotgun sequencing for microbial genomics:
+Shotgun sequencing for microbial genomics

 Pro(s):